The Best Carne Asada Marinade

 For the Carne Asada:

-- 2 tbsp olive oil or other neutral oil of choice
+- 2 tablespoons olive oil or other neutral oil of choice

 - 6 large garlic cloves peeled

-- ½ seeded jalapeno** (ends up being about 2 tbsp chopped)
+- ½ fresh jalapeño seeded and ribs removed (ends up being about 2 tablespoons when chopped)

-- 1 tsp ancho chili powder (or sub more chili powder)
+- 1 teaspoon ancho chile powder (or sub more chili powder)

 Instructions

 - Once the grill is preheated, add all of the skirt steak and promptly close the lid.
-There should be no need to oil the grill or the meat here, so long as the grill has well-seasoned cast iron grates and is at least 600F.
-I personally don't have issues with sticking, and like to avoid oiling the meat to prevent flareups.
+There should be no need to oil the grill or the meat here, so long as the grill has well-seasoned grates and is at least 600℉.

 - Let the skirt steak cook with the lid closed for 90 seconds, then open the lid, and turn each piece of steak 90 degrees.
 Close the lid and let cook for another 90 seconds.